kmcnally26/phpchain/README.md

 ## Puppet module to install phpchain 2.0

-Requires EPEL repo, puppet modules Apache n MySQL
+Requires EPEL repo, puppet modules Apache and MySQL

 Create SSL certs and move to path.